-Failing to safely make a left turn can not only warrant a traffic ticket in Miami, it can also place other drivers at risk of a serious car accident.
+Failing to make a left turn safely can not only warrant a traffic ticket in Miami, it can also place other drivers at risk of a serious car accident.
 If a driver hit your vehicle while making an unlawful left turn, you may be able to recover compensation for your damages.

-The car accident lawyers at the Law Offices of Anidjar & Levine can help you build a viable case that holds the at-fault driver liable for your financial losses.
+The Miami car accident lawyers at the Law Offices of Anidjar & Levine can help you build a viable case that holds the at-fault driver liable for your financial losses.
 If you have questions about recovering compensation, call us at 1-800-747-3733 to schedule a complimentary legal consultation with a left-turn accident lawyer in Miami, FL.

 Florida’s Left-Turn Laws